merchantinresidence/abra-docs/js.md

 #### `activate`

-You can call this function to programatically announce and apply a promotion.
+You can call this function to programmatically announce and apply a promotion.

 ```javascript
 window.Abra.activate('YOUR_CODE');